Polymer/polymer/PRIMER.md

 });
 ```

-Note as in the example above, change handlers can be bound to properties that are not necessarily published.

 Property change observation is achieved in Polymer by installing setters on the custom element prototype for properties with registered interest (as opposed to observation via Object.observe or dirty checking, for example).

-Observing changes to object sub-properties is also supported via the `bind` object, by specifying a full (e.g. `user.manager.name`) or partial path (`user.*`).
+Observing changes to multiple properties is supported via the `observers` object, by specifying a string-separated list of dependent properties that should result in a change function being called.
+These observers differ from single-property observers in that the change handler is called asynchronously.

 Example: